eilin/learn2code/Extra Exercises/2019-06-12_basic_review.md

 > Challenge: Once you have it working, see if you can complete it using only 4 "if"s

+> Challenge: Try to think of how to do it without any "or"s

 ## Exercise 3
 You've gotten this far - great!